Community Supported Agriculture

 Additional option descpriptions:

-Bread: We are glad to continue offering a bread share to the options this year.
-This option will provide one loaf, baked locally with organic ingredients, per week.
+Bread: We are glad to continue offering a bread share option this year.
+This share provides one loaf, baked locally with organic ingredients by Legacy Bagelry, per week.
+There is also an option to have a bagel share, which is a bag of 3 bagels/week.

 Fruit: At this time we do not have berries or producing fruit trees on the farm, but we do ocassionally purchase bulk fruit when it is available locally, and make it available fo purchase during CSA pickup.